tsdataclinic/EPA-Hack-Day-Analysis/README.md

 Once the pipeline has run and `data/viz/` has been populated, you can view dot density maps for any city by following these steps:

-1. Naviagate to `viz/dot_denisty.html` and replace the city defined in line 40 with the name of the `data/viz/` folder for the city you want to look at (e.g. `batonrouge` for Baton Rouge).
+1. Navigate to `viz/dot_denisty.html` and replace the city defined in line 40 with the name of the `data/viz/` folder for the city you want to look at (e.g. `batonrouge` for Baton Rouge).
 2. Run `python -m http.server 8000` from the project home directory
 3. Open `http://localhost:8000/viz/dot_density.html` in your web browser.